roman79/Hostelworld-Challenge/README.md

 ![meet-the-world](http://www.hirum.com.au/wp-content/uploads/2015/11/meet-the-world.png)

 ## Details
 Your solution should be able to recommend hostels for a given user, and give numeric values for the recommendations.
-The recommendation values should relate to what a user would leave as a reivew score if they stayed at that hostel.
+The recommendation values should relate to what a user would leave as a review score if they stayed at that hostel.
 Your solution should be able to give a recommendation score for any hostel user combination.

 The data will include
 -	User Information